 Some kinds of psychotherapy emphasize gazing into the past to attain an understanding of current feelings.
 In contrast, cognitive behavioral therapy focuses on present beliefs and thoughts.

-Cognitive behavioral therapy (CBT) can help individuals with numerous problems where beliefs and thoughts are critical.
+Cognitive-behavioral therapy (CBT) can help individuals with numerous problems where beliefs and thoughts are critical.
 It particularly emphasizes the need to identify, challenge, and alter how an individual views a situation.

 According to cognitive behavioral therapy, people’s thinking pattern is like wearing a pair of glasses that makes them see the world in a particular way.
 CBT makes us more conscious of how these thought patterns produce our reality and decide how we behave.